alevyinroc/Presentations/Developers - Let's be Friends/outline.md

 * Give SQL Server every bit of information possible so that it can make a good decision
   * Goes back to data types
   * The more SQL Server knows about your data, the less work it has to do
+  * The right data type will be more efficient for space and processing time
 * Write a good `WHERE` clause
    * Don't filter in the app, be as specific as possible when telling SQL Server what you want
    * HME example - one property, copy/paste Excel vs. WHERE (20 seconds vs. sub-second)